msagesser/msagesser.github.io/ds226/final.md

 - Finish your project.
 - Be sure to do postproduction (color correction, creative style, audio mixing, reverb)
-- Export as
+- Export as H264 (format) / High Quality 1080p HD / image ratio 16:9.

-*Upload to OneDrive by Tuesday May 31, 8pm*
+**Upload to OneDrive by Tuesday May 31, 8:00pm**

 ### Part 5 - Presentation (group work + individual work)